samuelcarmer/cassini-jovian-dynamics/README.md

 # Analysis of Jovian Atmospheric Dynamics

-Research project conducted at New Mexico Tech under Dr. Raul Morales-Juberías.
+Research project conducted at New Mexico Tech under Dr. Raúl Morales-Juberías.

 ## Objective